osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/roles.md

 - **Account Viewer** - Not granted any specific permissions by default.
 - **Account Member** - Automatically granted to any user or client in OCS, and granted read access throughout OCS by default.

 In addition, custom roles can be added, which are not granted any specific permissions by default.
+Granting a user or client the new custom role will not have any effect on permissions until the role is explicitly allowed or denied access to resources in OCS.

 For any resource in OCS, permissions are granted or denied to specific roles, rather than specific users or clients.
 These permissions are managed using the **Manage Permissions** dialog for the given resource.
 Role access to a resource an include **Read**, **Write**, **Delete**, and **Manage Permissions**.
 Each access type can be set to **Allow** or **Deny** for each individual role.